This post may contain affiliate links. Please see our disclosure policy.

-- Sauerkraut: Use canned or bagged sauerkraut.
-Just be sure to rinse and drain it well, to remove the brine.
+- Drain the sauerkraut well.
+Be sure to rinse and drain the sauerkraut to remove the brine and prevent the dip from being overly salty.
 If the sauerkraut is in larger pieces, it is best to chop it slightly, so that it is easier to scoop up in the dip.

 How to Make Reuben Dip